Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

 \begin{rmk} In Theorem \ref{thm:polynomiality}, the coefficients are the graded vector spaces $\Phi[n,m]$, while in Proposition \ref{prop:vanishing coefficients} the coefficients are the (non-graded) vector spaces $\Phi^p[n,m]$.
-As their name suggests, these two objects are closely related: $\Phi[n,m]$ decomposes as
+These two objects are related as suggested by the notation: $\Phi[n,m]$ decomposes as